wp-plugins/list-related-attachments-widget/readme.txt

 == Screenshots ==

-1. Screen shot screenshot-1.png shows the available options of the `List Related Attachments` including widget title, count and type of attachments to display.
+1. screenshot-1.png shows the available options of the `List Related Attachments`.
+See any more you like?
+Let us know!
+1. screenshot-2.png shows sidebar widget in some hot-hot sidebar widget action.
+Calm down now... it's not THAT exciting.

 == Changelog ==

+= 1.5 =
+* Fixed a bug in the shortcode (Big thanks to motylanogha for reporting this).
+NOW the plugin works 100% like it should...
+I think.

 = 1.4 =
 * Options now allow to choose from the attachment title, caption or description as the text that is displayed in the attachment link.